Strivin0311/ai-learning/bases/math/info_theory.md

 # Information Theory
-*Here's some resources about Information Theory*
+*Here're some resources about Information Theory*

 #### Information Theory, Inference, and Learning Algorithms [`UNREAD`]